ng-daniel/ng-daniel/README.md

-<s>I got a really good username with no numbers for the first time and I'm still proud of it.</s>
+<s>I finally got a username with no numbers and I'm still proud of it.</s>

 <p>
   🚂Undergrad CS @ Purdue University WL